 Report cards are issued four (4) times each year (approximately every ten weeks of school).
-Report cards will be available online at the "parent portal".
-(See above).
-The dates for distribution are shown in the Marking Period Calendar and the District Calendar.
+Report cards will be available online at the parent portal (See above).
+The dates for posting on the portal are shown in the Marking Period Calendar and the District Calendar.

-Parents are urged to discuss the report card with their youngster each marking period.
+Parents/guardians are urged to discuss the report card with their youngster each marking period.
 Attention should also be given to the class attendance and school attendance/lateness data shown on the card.

-PARENT TEACHER CONFERENCE
+PARENT-TEACHER CONFERENCE